OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-blocks.md

 ## ✅ What’s next?

-Now that you understand blocks, let’s explore the different **Ethereum networks** — mainnet, testnets, and more.
+Now that you understand blocks, let’s explore the **nodes and clients** that make the Ethereum network function.

 ---